Public Services and Facilities

 Develop partnerships with San Mateo County and local libraries to provide summer learning and Big Lift Inspiring Summers learning and literacy support for local students.

-Action ECS-5.2: Provide a variety of youth programming.
+Policy ECS-5.2: Provide a variety of youth programming.

 Provide a variety of programming to ensure all children and youth in South San Francisco have educational and recreational opportunities, particularly disadvantaged communities as identified in the Community Health and Environmental Justice Element and underserved groups.

 Provide youth development programming in neighborhoods with high proportions of young people, especially low-income youth and youth of color.

 Pilot summer youth/teen internship program within South San Francisco City departments, with targeted recruitment of low-income youth and youth of color, to address opportunity gaps via exposure to government.